An Evening with Rick Atkinson

 What’s included with my ticket?

-Each ticket provides one or two guests with admission to Rick Atkinson’s lecture, a Q&A session, a book signing with the author, and one free copy of The British Are Coming.
+Each ticket provides one or two guests with admission to Rick Atkinson’s lecture and a Q&A session.
+Guests who purchase a ticket that includes a book will receive one free copy of The British Are Coming.
 Light refreshments will be served.